Minneapolis–Saint Paul: Radio

 The Twin Cities radio market was ranked 15th by Nielsen in 2018.
-In November 2018, the area's top five morning radio shows were all FM stations: KSTP, KXFN, KQQL, KDWB, and KXXR.
+In November 2018, the area's top five morning radio shows were all FM stations: KSTP (94.5), KFXN (100.3), KQQL (107.9), KDWB (101.3), and KXXR (93.7).
 Three of those stations are owned by iHeartRadio.
 Most stations broadcast on air and online, as livestreams from their websites.

-KSTP, a television station, also has radio stations, with pop music format on FM and ESPN Radio on AM.
-KSTP-AM and FM are owned by Hubbard Broadcasting.
+In addition to owning KSTP television, Hubbard Broadcasting also operates two radio stations that share call letters (which reference their shared licensed city, St. Paul) with its co-owned television outlet: KSTP (1500 AM) maintains a sports radio format as an ESPN Radio affiliate, and KSTP-FM maintains a pop music format.
 In 1985, Hubbard—valued at $400 million—was one of the nation's larger corporate media companies; in 2005, valued at $1.2 billion, Hubbard was a fairly small major-market media operation.

 The Twin Cities have a mix of commercial and non-commercial radio stations.
-The city's market is dominated by iHeartRadio, which operates seven stations.
-Two small, independent stations are award winners—KUOM, operated by the University of Minnesota, and KFAI public access radio in Cedar Riverside.
+The market is dominated by iHeartMedia, which operates seven stations (including contemporary hits outlet KDWB, sports radio outlet KFXN, classic hits outlet KQQL, and news/talk station KTLK).
+Multiple small, independent stations are award winners, including KUOM (770 AM; relayed in St. Paul on 100.7 FM and in Minneapolis on 104.5 FM), operated by the University of Minnesota, community radio outlet KFAI (90.3) in Cedar–Riverside, and African American-oriented community station KMOJ (89.9 FM) in North Minneapolis.